vincentriemer/rndom-alternative-language-exploration/README.md

 # React Native DOM Alternative Language Exploration

-This is a small project for evaluating different languages that can either be run on the web or simple compile to JS for adoption in react-native-dom's core.
+This is a small project for evaluating different languages that can either be run on the web or compiled to JS for adoption in react-native-dom's core.
 The module being rewritten for this evalutation is `LayoutAnimation`.

 ## Implementation Status